 If you’re interested in learning more about how we collected and analyzed the data for this study, here is the methodology that Chitika used for all its studies.

 And in case you are curious, our new company, Poll the People, will be doing lot more studies like this.
 Our new tool can be used for SEO by optimizing your titles, headlines, meta description, slugs, and other SEO factors.
-In fact, just A/B testing your page title with our tool can give you the best bang for the buck.
+In fact, just improving the user experience with our tool can give you the best bang for the buck.